What are the advantages and disadvantages of using BDAM, EXCP or VSAM for CA IDMS database files?

 In older releases, IDMS VSAM was used because it supported extended addressing and BDAM didn't but now we support it with EXCP.

 EXCP is more efficient than VSAM.
-The majority of customers are using non-VSAM database files.
+The vast majority of customers are using non-VSAM database files.

 Note that IDMS VSAM files are different to native VSAM files.
 Existing VSAM files accessed by CA IDMS are referred to as native VSAM files.
 They are not formatted into pages like IDMS VSAM files.
 The above discussion relates to IDMS VSAM files which are still formatted into pages.